 British soprano Elizabeth Watts sings Zerlina (Don Giovanni) for The Royal Opera in the 2013/14 Season.
 Watts made her Royal Opera debut in October 2009 as Mandane (Artaxerxes) for The Royal Opera in the Linbury Studio Theatre and has since returned to sing Marzelline (Fidelio).

 Watts grew up in Norwich, where she was a girl chorister at the cathedral.
 She studied archaeology at Sheffield University and singing at the Royal College of Music.
 Soon after graduating she won the Rosenblatt Recital Song Prize at the BBC Cardiff Singer of the World Competition, and the Kathleen Ferrier Award.
 She was a member of English National Opera’s Young Singers’ Programme 2005–07.
-Engagements since have included Susanna (Le nozze di Figaro) for Santa Fe Opera and Welsh National Opera, Pamina (Die Zauberflöte), Fiordiligi (Così fan tutte) and the Countess (Le nozze di Figaro and Figaro Gets a Divorce) for WNO, Almirena (Rinaldo) for Glyndebourne on Tour and Serpetta (La finta gardiniera) on tour to the Barbican and the Théâtre des Champs-Elysées, Paris, and Amanda (Le Grand Macabre) in a semi-staged performance with the London Symphony Orchestra.
+Opera engagements include Susanna (Le nozze di Figaro) for Santa Fe Opera and Welsh National Opera, Pamina (Die Zauberflöte), Fiordiligi (Così fan tutte) and the Countess (Le nozze di Figaro and Figaro Gets a Divorce) for WNO, Almirena (Rinaldo) for Glyndebourne on Tour, Serpetta (La finta gardiniera) on tour to the Barbican and the Théâtre des Champs-Elysées, Paris, and Amanda (Le Grand Macabre) in a semi-staged performance with the London Symphony Orchestra.

 News and features